 If you're a sole proprietor, you can deduct ordinary and necessary business meals and entertainment expenses.
-However, these expenses must be directly related to your business or associated with business.
-If you’re an employee, you can deduct these expenses only to the extent your employer doesn’t reimburse you.
+However, these expenses must be directly related to or associated with your business.
+If you’re an employee, you can deduct these only to the extent your employer doesn’t reimburse you.

 Entertainment includes an activity that provides:

 Recreation, including meals you bought your customer or client